 - Type the formula:

-A Few Points to Remember About Google Sheet Currency Conversion
+A Few Points to Remember About Google Sheets Currency Conversion

 - For real-time rates, the function returns a single value.
-However, for historical rates, the function returns an array along with column headers.
+For historical rates, it returns an array with column headers included.

 Google Sheets Currency Conversion Attribute Values